 Embrace The Moment

 Le Havre is probably the best young stallion in France and one of the best in Europe.
-He is already the sire of 40 Stakes performers, headlined by the two dual Group 1 winning fillies of the Poule d'Essai des Pouliches and the Prix de Diane Longines: AVENIR CERTAIN and LA CRESSONNIERE.
+He is already the sire of over 40 Stakes performers, headlined by the two dual Group 1 winning fillies of the Poule d'Essai des Pouliches and the Prix de Diane Longines: AVENIR CERTAIN and LA CRESSONNIERE.
 Read his full stallion biography here: http://www.montfort-preaux.com/en/etalons/havre-thoroughbred-bay,76535.html

 We are huge fans of this stallion's progeny having had considerable success with our own TIGRE DU TERRE (sold for a considerable sum last year) and Listed winner BOITRON.
 We have been very lucky to be able to purchase this stunning filly, with both a fantastic pedigree and a superb conformation, through the skill of ace bloodstock agents Peter and Ross Doyle.
 Her pedigree is sensational given she is by a Champion young sire out of a Sadler’s Wells mare.
 He was in fact Champion brood mare sire from 2005 to 2010 inclusive and he looks sure to remain amongst the most successful in this sphere for at least another decade.
 Some examples of Sadler's Wells brood mares with Group 1 winning progeny are Soviet Moon (Workforce), Well Head (Conduit), Sequoyah (Henrythenavigator), Maryinsky (Peeping Fawn and Thewayyouare), in fact, the list is endless.